ayanyan/mac-clipboad/README.md

 # Functions for clipboard in Emacs on Mac

-This software provides some functions in Emacs on Mac.
+This software provides some functions reading and writing clipboard in Emacs on Mac.

 ## Quick Start